yucongkoo/tp/docs/DeveloperGuide.md

 **MSS:**</br>
 &emsp;1.
 User requests a list of customers by <u>filtering customers(UC02)</u>.<br/>
 &emsp;2.
 User provides the index of customer to be deleted.</br>
 &emsp;3.
-System displays the details of the removed customer.</br>
+EzContact displays the details of the removed customer.</br>
 &emsp;Use case ends.

 **Extensions:**</br>
 &emsp;2a.
 User provides invalid index.</br>
 &emsp;&emsp;2a1.
-System shows an error message to alert User.</br>
+EzContact shows an error message to alert User.</br>
 &emsp;&emsp;Use case ends.

 #### Editing a customer